denised/nextferry/testplan.md

 # Manual Test Plan for NextFerry client update

+Note: these instructions were written for the Windows Phone client.
+They are about 90% correct for the HTML client as well.

 ## Client Server dual-update

 If the update involves changes to both client and server, use this section.